 VOLUNTEER OR MENTOR

 Both the West Sound CoderDojo and WSTA are volunteer organizations and we have limited resources, so if you see a problem you can solve, please volunteer to solve it.
-CoderDojos are community-based and community-run, not a third party offering to consume.
+CoderDojos are community-based and community-run.
 The best way to get started is to grab a ticket, sign up as a mentor or volunteer, and show up.

 Mentors, Teachers, Check-in helpers, IT help for loaner laptops